jay-gleeson/calculator-app-java/README.md

 </div>

 # Java Calculator App 🧮
-Calculator app built in Java using JFrame.
+Calculator app built in Java using JOptionPane.

 ## Background 🏞️
 As a student taking a short, 8-week Java Programming class over the Summer.
 I decided to get a head start on the class by creating a classic.
 The Calculator App.
 A staple among beginner programmers, I have made this my primary challenge to complete within the coming weeks as my understanding of Java grows as I continue to take the class.
 While the initial app may be rough, as I learn practices and values of the Java programming language, it will surely improve and finally be a good starter project!